History of the Jews in Portugal: World War II

-More recently, in 2011, Milgram published a densely researched book, “Portugal Salazar and the Jews” where he again challenges the long-maintained but fuzzy numbers of the Sousa Mendes disobedience episode.
-To make his point on the exaggeration of the numbers, Milgram also cross checks the Bordeaux numbers with those of the HICEM reports.
-According to HICEM reports, only 1,538 Jews who came to Portugal as refugees without visas to other countries sailed from Lisbon in the second half of 1940, and an additional 4,908 Jews, with the help of HICEM, sailed during 1941.
-To this number should be added approximately 2,000 Jews who came armed with American visas directly from Italy, Germany, and countries annexed by the Germans.
-In total, in the eighteen months from July 1940 to December 1941, the HICEM took care of the sea transport of 8,346 Jews who left Lisbon for trans-Atlantic countries.
+Twenty-first century

-Because of his efforts in opening up a refugee escape route, Sousa Mendes has been honored by Israel as one of the Righteous Among The Nations.
+For his efforts in rescuing thousands of refugees fleeing Nazi-occupied France, Sousa Mendes has been honored by Israel as one of the Righteous Among The Nations.
 The escape route remained active throughout the war, allowing an estimated one million refugees to escape from the Nazis through Portugal during World War II.

-Mendes' actions were not unique.
-Issuing visas in contravention of instructions was widespread at Portuguese consulates all over Europe.

-Other cases were supported by Salazar.
-The Portuguese Ambassador in Budapest, Carlos Sampaio Garrido and the Chargé d'Affaires Carlos de Liz-Texeira Branquinho, under Salazar's direct supervision, helped an estimated 1,000 Hungarian Jews in 1944.
+The Portuguese Ambassador in Budapest, Carlos Sampaio Garrido and the Chargé d'Affaires Carlos de Liz-Texeira Branquinho, helped an estimated 1,000 Hungarian Jews in 1944.
 They rented houses and apartments in the outskirts of Budapest to shelter and protect refugees from deportation and murder.
 On April 28, 1944, when the Hungarian secret police (counterparts to the Gestapo) raided the Ambassador's home and arrested his guests, the Ambassador physically resisted the police and was also arrested, but he managed to have his guests released on the grounds of ex-territorially of diplomatic legations.
 In 2010 Sampaio Garrido was recognized as Righteous Among the Nations by Yad Vashem.

 Other Portuguese who deserve further credit for saving Jews during the war are Professor Francisco Paula Leite Pinto and Moisés Bensabat Amzalak.
 A devoted Jew and a Salazar supporter, Amzalak headed the Lisbon Jewish community for more than fifty years, from 1926 until 1978.